-“It’s nothing,” he said.
-“Mom has been telling me about your visit yesterday.
+“It’s nothing," he repeated firmly, as if eager to change the subject.
+"Mom has been telling me about your visit yesterday.
 It sounds like she talked your ear off.”

 Dr. Carlisle smiled.
 “Not at all.
 It was a pleasure.
 I’d much rather chat with my patients and get to know them a little – otherwise, all too easily this job starts being about symptoms and treatments, and stops being about people.”

 Mrs. Crane beamed at them.
 “Well, it’s so nice of you to take time from your busy schedule to stop in,” she said.
 “I haven’t had any more palpitations.”